 + Use a sulfate free shampoo + conditioner.
 There's always something new and awesome out there, so ask your stylist for suggestions.

-2 of our faves are Mr. Smith hydrating shampoo + conditioner, and the Unite Silky Smooth System.
+Some of our faves are Mr. Smith hydrating shampoo + conditioner, the Unite Silky Smooth System and of course, K18.
 Do not use volumizing products.

 + Gently shampoo your natural hair, and in between your rows.
 Do not scrub your extensions with shampoo.
 Rinsing the shampoo used on the top of your hair through your extensions is plenty.